• Blog

 Blog

-What is a Secure SDLC?
+What is Secure SDLC?
+Best Practices for Enhanced Security

 SDLC (Software Development Life Cycle) is a breakdown of all the stages involved in software creation.
 There are distinct SDLC stages and many different software development models in use.
 Security should be integral to each step along the way to ensure that the resulting product is secure.
 We’ll cover the fundamentals of a secure SDLC and explain why “shifting security left” can also save time and expense and prevent the accumulation of errors and vulnerabilities from previous stages.